 Many employer-sponsored plans offer less expensive coverage.
 They are the mainstay of non-elderly health insurance in the United States, covering more than half the population under 65 – the age most Americans fall under Medicare coverage.
 But even employer-plan coverage is growing more costly.

 The Henry J. Kaiser Family Foundation reported that the average annual premium for employer-sponsored health insurance for a single worker was $6,690 in 2017 and $18,786 for family coverage.
 Average single-premium costs increased 4% from 2016 and 3% for family coverage.
 Workers’ wages increased 2.3% year over year, and inflation increased 2.2%.
 Workers only pay a portion of their premiums in most cases, though the percentage they pay and the cost of their policies vary widely.

 Let’s see how premiums, deductibles, copays and coinsurance impact what you pay for healthcare.

 Health Insurance Premiums

-A health insurance premium is the monthly payment made to an insurance company to buy an insurance policy.
-Premiums are the primary source of revenue for insurance providers, which, in order to make a profit, must take in more money in premium payments than they pay out in benefits.
-Unlike co-payments and deductibles, premiums must be paid whether or not an insured person ever uses his or her policy.
+A health insurance premium is the monthly payment made to an insurance company to buy a policy.
+Premiums are the primary source of revenue for insurance providers.
+To make a profit, providers must take in more money in premium payments than they pay out in benefits.
+Unlike copays and deductibles, premiums must be paid whether an insured person has medical expenses or not.